• Enterprise IT/AV

 Flexibility: Because USB 3 dongles and boxes include inputs for VGA, DVI/HDMI, and HD-SDI video sources, they enable recording and live streaming from nearly every class of video source used in businesses and universities today.
 This includes consumer camcorders, professional video cameras, DSLR cameras, PTZ devices, and document cameras.
 It also includes laptop and desktop computers, from which high frame-rate screen recordings can be captured.

-Price: Like all computing tech, USB video grabbers continue to drop in price.
-Higher end models like Magewell’s 2-HD channel XI200XUSB are currently listed at just over $1,000.
+Price: Like all computing tech, the price of USB video grabbers continues to drop.
+Higher-end models like Magewell’s 2-HD channel XI200XUSB are currently listed at just over $1,000.
 Epiphan’s DVI2USB 3.0 is currently $699.
 Inogeni’s 4k2USB3 dongle lists at $395.
-And Magewell’s XI100D is an affordable $299.
+Magewell’s XI100D is an affordable $299.

 In our Seattle headquarters, we’re big fans of Magewell’s XI100D HDMI-to-USB 3.0 dongle.
 It’s the smallest, lightest-weight external USB capture card we’ve found to date.
-It’s build quality is solid and its use of UVC makes it a turnkey solution for all of our recordings and live-streamed events.
+Its solid build quality and use of UVC make it a turnkey solution for all of our recordings and live-streamed events.

 Currently, we have several installed throughout our offices and conference rooms, connected to Sony CX-900 camcorders, SRG300H PTZ cameras, Panasonic GH3 DSLRs, and more.